Fundación Vida Silvestre Argentina: For more protected areas

 Vida Silvestre's dedication to conservation is evident in its partnership with various stakeholders.
 Collaborative agreements with Alto Paraná S.A. led to the creation of the Urugua-í Wildlife Reserve, bordering the Urugua-í Provincial Park.
 Additionally, the organization established the San Pablo de Valdés Wildlife Reserve, the first private property protecting habitat within the Peninsula Valdés provincial natural area, recognized as a UNESCO World Heritage site.

 Vida Silvestre's achievements are not limited to land-based conservation efforts.
 In 1983, it facilitated an agreement with the San Isidro municipality, resulting in the creation of the Ribera Norte Wildlife Refuge, the country's first protected municipal area.
 Moreover, the Costanera Sur Ecological Reserve, a significant biodiversity hotspot spanning over 300 hectares in Buenos Aires city, was established thanks to a coordinated effort by Vida Silvestre.

 The organization's contributions extend beyond Argentina's borders.
 It has actively participated in environmental impact studies of gas pipelines in the northern Andes and the Atacama Desert, proposing compensatory measures.
 This led to the creation of the El Nogalar reserve and the Provincial Park Laguna Pintascayo in Salta Province.

 Recognizing the importance of capacity building, Vida Silvestre has provided training to 50 technicians, rangers and volunteers for protected areas along the Atlantic coasts of Argentina, Uruguay, and the State of Rio Grande do Sul (Brazil).
 These training initiatives focused on monitoring migratory shorebirds and were conducted in collaboration with ranger training centers.
 Vida Silvestre also offers scholarships to students from the Urugua-í and San Pablo de Valdés Wildlife Reserves, further contributing to conservation education.

 Since 1987, Vida Silvestre has pioneered the Vida Silvestre Wildlife Refuge Programme, the first system of voluntarily protected areas in Argentina and a groundbreaking initiative for Latin America.
 This program encompasses over 177,000 hectares of ecologically significant land spread across nine provinces in the country.
 Many of these protected areas have a decade-long track record of successful conservation efforts.

 In recent years, Vida Silvestre has embraced citizen science, collaborating with iNaturalist in the ArgentiNat project.
 This initiative empowers users to contribute data on biodiversity, fostering a broader understanding and engagement with Argentina's natural world.

-Through its extensive network of protected areas, partnerships, and conservation initiatives, Vida Silvestre continues to champion the preservation of natural resources and biodiversity, playing a crucial role in the conservation landscape of Argentina and promoting global environmental stewardship.